zerodevx/zero-md/docs/contributing/readme.md

 Open a new [issue](https://github.com/zerodevx/zero-md/issues) in the Github repo, or raise a [PR](https://github.com/zerodevx/zero-md/pulls)!
 I'd be stoked to accept any contributions!

-### Noticed a bug?
-Have a feature request?

-Open a new [issue](https://github.com/zerodevx/zero-md/issues) in the Github repo, or raise a [PR](https://github.com/zerodevx/zero-md/pulls)!
-I'd be stoked to accept any contributions!

 ### Development

 Standard Github [contribution workflow](https://github.com/firstcontributions/first-contributions)